ctoec/ece-reporter-support/docs/prepare-data.markdown

 ---

-# Guide: How to prepare your July to December data
+# How to use the data collection template
 {: .no_toc }

-Everything you need to meet OEC's July to December data collection request.
-{: .fs-6 .fw-300 }

 ## Table of contents
 {: .no_toc .text-delta }